-Diabetic Foot Care in Kensington, Silver Spring, Olney and Clinton, MD
+Diabetic Foot Care in Kensington, Silver Spring, Olney, Clinton, and Camp Springs, MD

 According to the American Diabetes Association, about 15.7 million people (5.9 percent of the United States population) have diabetes.
 Nervous system damage (also called neuropathy) affects about 60 to 70 percent of people with diabetes and is a major complication that may cause diabetics to lose feeling in their feet or hands.